Before you begin your mobile app project, you must read up the following mobile app development trends. Otherwise, you risk being left behind.

-The shift from accessing the Internet on desktops and laptops to browsing on smartphones has been rather swift.
-According to a global digital report from We are Social, the number of smartphone users worldwide, crossed 5.135 billion.
-Unlike what the skeptics had predicted, mobile app development was no bubble, nor was it an impermanent trend destined to run out, like an iPhone battery running on iOS 11.
+As per global digital report from We are Social, there are 5.135 billion smartphone users worldwide already.
+Unlike what the skeptics had predicted, mobile app development was no bubble, nor was it an impermanent trend destined to run out.

-Mobile apps are a culture we have all grown accustomed to, given their presence as location-based apps, to their development on the spectrum of augmented and virtual reality.
+Mobile apps are a culture we have all grown accustomed to.
+Mobile apps are on a steady ascent with the advent of newer devices and regularly updated platforms with new capabilities available to businesses.
+Device-enabled products like location-based apps augmented and virtual reality apps, sound-based apps, and mobile games are powering an unprecedented growth.
 In fact, as per Statista, by the year 2020, mobile apps are expected to generate $188.9 billion as global revenue.

 AI and machine learning have dug their heels deeper into mobile apps that we may have realized.
-AI makes itself manifest in the form of chatbots.
-Siri is, in fact, one of the biggest proofs why machine learning and artificial intelligence are very much a part of mobile apps and ones that cannot be separated now.
+Siri and Alexa are the biggest proofs why machine learning and artificial intelligence are very much a part of mobile apps and cannot be separated now.

 4. Chatbots will be Integral